Geoffrey1014/SA_Bugs/README.md

 ```
 ### 4.2 Instructions for using this replication package
-Before testing, first you need to install GCC, Clang and pinpoint.
+Before testing, first you need to install GCC, Clang, Pinpoint, Csmith, and Creduce.
 Second, you need to download the source code of llvm-program and put the ''static _mutate'' directory in the ''clang-tools-extra'' directory of llvm-program and compile it.
 Then you can follow the steps below to testing static analyzers.

 #### Fuzzing FP  (The dynamic oracle)